Dresovense/orange3-textable/docs/doc/widgets/text_files.rst

     not been selected, so the user is prompted to click the **Send** button (or equivalently check the box) in order for the computation and data emission to proceed.

-*Operation cancelled by user*
+*Operation cancelled by user.*
-    The user has cancelled the operation
+    The user has cancelled the operation.

 Errors
 ~~~~~~